Detailed Office Action

 Regarding the next limitation of claim 1, modified TOTANI discloses wherein the heat device, the upper roller, and the lower roller are configured to weld an upper piece and a lower piece to a sidewall in the material assembly {[FIG. 1B] note 2 is welded to the upper 1 and the lower 1}.

-Modified TOTANI, however is silent on one or more motors that are rotationally coupled to the upper and lower rollers (claim 1) and that the motors are stepped motors (claim 13).
+Combination of TOTANI and LENSER, however, is silent on one or more motors that are rotationally coupled to the upper and lower rollers (claim 1) and that the motors are stepped motors (claim 13).

-In the same filed of endeavor that is related to plastic welding by pressure rollers, BERNSTEIN discloses one or more motors rotationally coupled to the upper roller and the lower roller respectively (claim 1), wherein the first and second motors are stepper motors (claim 13) {[0007], [0013], [0029]}.
+In the same filed of endeavor that is related to plastic welding by pressure rollers, BERNSTEIN discloses one or more motors rotationally coupled to the upper roller and the lower roller respectively (claim 1), wherein the one or more motors include a first stepper motor and a second stepper motor (claim 13) {[0007], [0013], [0029]}.

-At the effective filing date of the instant invention, it would have been obvious to one of ordinary skill in the art to have incorporated the teachings of BERNSTEIN in the machine of TOTANO and have connected two stepped motors to the pressure rollers of TOTANI.
+At the effective filing date of the instant invention, it would have been obvious to one of ordinary skill in the art to have incorporated the teachings of BERNSTEIN in the combination machine of TOTANO and LENSER and have connected two stepped motors to the pressure rollers of TOTANI.
 As disclosed by TOTANI, its pressure rollers 3 rotationally operate {[0052]}, and thus one would have been motivated to have incorporated the motors of BERNSTEIN to affect this rotation.
 Additionally, and as disclosed by BERNSTEIN, the advantage of these stepped motors are their cost effectiveness {[0013]}.

 Regarding claim 9, TOTANI discloses further comprising: an arm coupled to the heat device; and a swivel coupled to the arm and configured to pivot the arm {[0087], [FIG. 13A] note arm 85 and pivoting of heat device 5}.